Links on Android Authority may earn us a commission. Learn more.

 - Magnetic ring to attach to your smartphone

 - Tools and guides for attaching the ring

 - Soft carrying bag

-Unlike last year, there is only one version of the DJI OM 4.
+Unlike in 2019, there is only one version of the DJI OM 4.
 For the Osmo Mobile 3, DJI offered a regular kit with just the basics and then a Combo kit with a hardshell case, a tripod stand, and more.
-This year, however, the OM 4 comes in just one package — and it doesn’t contain a hardshell case.
+In 2020, however, the OM 4 comes in just one package — and it doesn’t contain a hardshell case.